-Budget Tour in Bangladesh 2024
+Transportation in Bangladesh

 The land of the Royal Bengal Tiger.
 Nature has bestowed Bangladesh with all the beautiful shades of green.
 This large delta rises from the Bay of Bengal and goes up to the footsteps of the great Himalayas.
 The Country is surrounded by India and a small strip in the Southeast is connected with Myanmar.
 It covers an area of 144036 sq. km having a total population of 13.3 million.
 Though it is a small Country, There has much diverse attractions of Bangladesh for the nature lovers as well as is rich in culture and heritage.